jaijain96/k8s_experiments/notes/kubernetes-cluster-architecture/workloads/pods/init_containers.md

 - Init `Container`s can run with a different view of the filesystem than app `Container`s in the same `Pod`.
 Consequently, they can be given access to `Secret`s that app `Container`s cannot access.
-- Because init `Container`s run to completion before any app `Container`s start, init `Container`s offer a mechanism to block or delay app `Container` startup until a set of preconditions are met.
-Once preconditions are met, all of the app `Container`s in a `Pod` can start in parallel.
+- <mark>Because init `Container`s run to completion before any app `Container`s start, init `Container`s offer a mechanism to block or delay app `Container` startup until a set of preconditions are met.
+Once preconditions are met, all of the app `Container`s in a `Pod` can start in parallel.</mark>
 - Init `Container`s can securely run utilities or custom code that would otherwise make an app `Container` image less secure.
 By keeping unnecessary tools separate you can limit the attack surface of your app `Container`